Ditch Tobacco Completely!

 What Ms Rutter, like so many well-intentioned people in the anti-smoking brigade, appears not to understand is why people really smoke in the first place.
 If smokers are urged to cut down to help them to quit, it implies they have a reason for not wanting to cut down, or at any rate not to quit.
 So there must be something nice about smoking that people don’t want to give up.
 But they should, for the sake of their families.
 Or, if that doesn’t make them do it, we’ll try and scare them into stopping by reminding them that they’re playing Russian roulette, if they continue to smoke, with a two-chambered gun containing one bullet.
 Or maybe it’s just because smokers haven’t had enough encouragement to quit, so she goes into urging mode as quoted above.

-And if those smokers who aren’t ready to quit nicotine are urged to switch to a ‘safe’ way of getting it, what does this mean?
-It disempowers and colludes with smokers to keep their nicotine addiction going, and Ms Rutter really can’t say that an electronic cigarette is safe.
-It may be safer than smoking but as yet it’s quite unknown whether it’s safe.
+And if those smokers who aren’t ready to quit nicotine are urged to switch to a safer way of getting it, what does this mean?
+It disempowers and colludes with smokers to keep their nicotine addiction going.
+E-cigarettes appear to be safer than smoking but as yet this is unknown.

 Apart from this, there’s a big question that’s overlooked or ignored: why should anyone in their right mind want to put nicotine into their body at all, ever?
 Are we non-nicotine users missing something?